zedsdead95/AIT-Project/Rapport.md

 	![alt](img/part3/question2.png)

 	We can see, in the nodes section, that the line for the s1 node is now blue instead of green, like in the previous screenshot.
 	This indicate us that this node is now in DRAIN mode.

-3. I have refresh my browser and this is what i have received :
+3. I have refresh my browser and this is what i have received:
 	![alt](img/part3/question3.png)

 	We can see that i stay on the s1 node with one more session view than in the base screenshot of the step 4.
 This is easily understandable.